 Jack and Pamela Egan Professor of Entrepreneurship

-Ruef, M, Mendel, P, and Scott, WR.
-"An Organizational Field Approach to Resource Environments in Healthcare: Comparing Entries of Hospitals and Home Health Agencies in the San Francisco Bay Region.”
+Ruef, M., P. Mendel, and W. R. Scott.
+“An Organizational Field Approach to Resource Environments in Healthcare: Comparing Entries of Hospitals and Home Health Agencies in the San Francisco Bay Region.”
 Health Services Research 32, no. 6 (1998): 775–803.

 Ruef, M., and W. R. Scott.
 “A Multidimensional Model of Organizational Legitimacy: Hospital Survival in Changing Institutional Environments.”
 Administrative Science Quarterly 43, no. 4 (1998): 877–904. https://doi.org/10.2307/2393619.
 Full Text

 Ruef, M. “Assessing Organizational Fitness on a Dynamic Landscape: An Empirical Test of the Relative Inertia Thesis.”
 Strategic Management Journal 18, no. 11 (1997): 837–53. https://doi.org/10.1002/(SICI)1097-0266(199712)18:11<837::AID-SMJ917>3.0.CO;2-B. Full Text